June 12, 2014 Updpate: Kia Ora will be showing all the matches in 2014 FIFA World Cup Brazil; check Facebook for updates on live music.

 Kia Ora, a pub in the upscale Itaim district opened in 2004, has great beer and live music, a menu inspired in Australia and New Zealand, and a strong flirting scene for the 25s-35s crowd.
-Up to 500 people crowd up the pub on weekends or on special nights such as Double Tuesdays or the annual celebration of Singles' Day in June.
+Up to 500 people crowd up the pub on weekends or on special nights such as Double Tuesdays or the annual celebration of Singles' Day on June 12, which is Brazil's version of Valentine's Day.

 Attractively decked with wood, flags, Aboriginal and Maori elements, the pub serves Kiwi Burgers, cottage pie, and a good draft and bottled beer, wine, whiskey and cocktail selection.
 Among the sweet non-alcoholic drinks, note the highly hydrating Mojito Fresh, made from coconut water, mint and Monin Mojito Mix.